gitenter/gitenter/doc/requirements/SyRS.md

 ### Functional requirements

+Regulatory:

+General features (both in stakeholder requirement and in here) are includes as the soul of these standards.
+The reason to list these standards is to (1) provide templates, and (2) fine-tune the procedure to make this product more regulatory-certification friendly.

+In general, there's no need to trace the key procedures such as requirement engineer or design into the items of these standards.
+There are exceptions for features that has the origin of some special regulatory requirement.

 - [SyRS-0002]{StRS-0013,StRS-0010} The software shall support standards of software development.

-Regulatory:

 - [SyRS-0004]{StRS-0003,SyRS-0002} The software shall support CMMI.
-- [SyRS-0005]{SyRS-0002} The software shall support various ISO/IEC/IEEE standards of software development.
+- [SyRS-0005]{SyRS-0002} The software shall support ISO/IEC/IEEE standards of software development.
 - [SyRS-0006]{StRS-0003,SyRS-0005} The software shall support general SDLC standards, include:
     - ISO/IEC/IEEE 12207: Systems and software engineering -- Software life cycle processes.
     - ISO/IEC/IEEE 15288: Systems and software engineering -- System life cycle processes.
-- [SyRS-0008]{StRS-0002,SyRS-0005} The software shall support various requirement engineering standards, include:
+- [SyRS-0008]{StRS-0002,SyRS-0005} The software shall support requirement engineering standards, include:
     - ISO/IEC/IEEE 29148: Systems and software engineering -- Life cycle processes -- Requirements engineering.
     - IEEE 830: IEEE Recommended Practice for Software Requirements Specifications.
     - IEEE 1233: IEEE Guide for Developing System Requirements Specifications.
-- [SyRS-0012]{StRS-0008,SyRS-0005} The software shall support various design control standards, include:
+- [SyRS-0012]{StRS-0008,SyRS-0005} The software shall support design control standards, include:
     - IEEE 1016: IEEE Recommended Practice for Software Design Descriptions.
 - [SyRS-0016]{SyRS-0005} The software shall support IEEE 1028: IEEE Standard for Software Reviews and Audits.
-- [SyRS-0003]{StRS-0015,StRS-0010} The software shall support various standards for medical device development, includes:
+- [SyRS-0003]{StRS-0015} The software shall support medical device standards, include:
     - ISO 13485: Medical devices -- Quality management systems -- Requirements for regulatory purposes.
     - FDA's 21 CFR 820.30: Design Control Guidance for Medical Device Industry.
+- [SyRS-0035]{StRS-0015,StRS-0010} The software shall support medical device software standards, include:
     - FDA's General Principles of Software Validation; Final Guidance for Industry and FDA Staff.
     - IEC 62304: Medical device software -- Software life cycle processes.
 - [SyRS-0032]{StRS-0035,StRS-0010} The software shall support various standards for automotive development, includes: